 It’s a rare day when someone on a jobsite doesn’t run into an issue or need an answer that isn’t in the plans.
 Whether it’s an unexpected obstacle to construction, a discrepancy between the plan and the reality, or a conflict between one aspect of the design and another, issues and RFIs are a part of the package, and so is managing them.
 Before digital solutions, just like markups, issues had to be written up manually, carried by hand to the job trailer, then delivered to the designers and the owner.
 Once a decision was made, it was then communicated back to the contractor, who was likely waiting in the field.

 Manual documentation leads to missed communication and additional problems like delays.
-In fact, inaccurate documentation is the largest contributing factor for rework, representing a whopping 55% of claims.
 Depending on the size of the issue, communication missteps can put a project on hold until the issue is resolved, leading to countless hours of lost productivity.

 Cloud-based, construction document management makes the process much smoother by providing an easy way to record issues directly into the model, notifying the right people immediately.
 This facilitates communication and ensures that everyone is working off the same issues and solutions, in real-time, both back at the office and in the field.
 Ultimately, this saves time and shortens the turnaround on issue resolution.